Ballard, Seattle: Education

 The public schools in the neighborhood are part of the citywide Seattle Public Schools district.
 Ballard High School, located in the neighborhood, is the oldest continuously-operating high school in the city.
 The original building was demolished in the late 1990s.
-The new school building is now one of the largest in the district and houses a biotechnology magnet program that attracts students from all over Seattle.
-The high school has been supported by Amgen, Zymogenetics, G. M. Nameplate, the Youth Maritime Training Association, North Seattle Community College, Seattle City Light, and Swedish Hospital.
+The new school building is now one of the largest in the district and formerly housed a biotechnology magnet program that attracted students from all over Seattle.
+The high school has been supported by Amgen, ZymoGenetics, G. M. Nameplate, the Youth Maritime Training Association, North Seattle Community College, Seattle City Light, and Swedish Hospital.

 There are several elementary schools and one alternative school located in the neighborhood.
 The closest middle school is Whitman Middle School, which is located north of Ballard in the Crown Hill neighborhood.